February 25, 2019 2 min read

 When the wool reaches the textile mill for weaving, the GOTS ensures that the chemicals used in processing textiles meet strict requirements on toxicity and biodegradability.
+The GOTS standards allows for eco-friendly, non-toxic processing agents to be used in the manufacturing of yarns and fabrics which is quite different from the chlorine intense wishing and cleaning processes and heavy metal dyeing common in conventional wool processing.
+Not only that but the standard looks at social aspects as well; ensuring all workers are paid and treated fairly.
 Final products are restricted in the amount of allergenic, carcinogenic or toxic chemical residues.
 These residues can be inhaled or absorbed through the skin and may cause allergies, skin rashes or respiratory problems.

-The organic wool blankets at FelinFach are traditionally woven in a fully organic certified mill on age old looms using methods and processes of yesteryear.
-Organic wool blankets are highly desirable handmade products of great scarcity.
+The organic wool blankets and scarves at FelinFach are traditionally woven in a fully organic certified mill on age old looms using methods and processes of yesteryear.

 September 10, 2021 13 min read